Azure/Azure-Sentinel/Playbooks/Block-OnPremADUser/Readme.md

 ![01-appoverview](../Block-OnPremADUser/images/01-overview.png)

 Many organizations have an on premises Active Directory infrastructure that is synced to Azure cloud.
 However, given that the on-prem component is the authoritative source of truth, any changes, such as disabling a user in the cloud (Azure AD), are overridden by the setting defined in the on-prem AD in the next scheduled sync.
 This presents challenges when you want to orchestrate a user setting change from Azure that needs to persist even after the sync happens.
 To address the problem, this solution leverages Azure Automation Accounts and Hybrid Worker features across Windows & Azure.
 Automation Accounts are used to perform cloud-based automation across Azure and non-Azure environments.
 For non-Azure environments such as an On-Premises Active Directory, an Automation Hybrid Worker is required in addition to the Automation Account to be able to issue commands to the On-Premises Active Directory from Azure.
+Hybrid Workers can be used in Linux and Windows environments and can also be used with the same OS types running in AWS or GCP so long as those machines have a Log Analytics agent installed.

 ## Deployment Steps